zhubonan/aiida-castep/docs/source/user_guide/first_calc.rst

 Alternatively, the main ``ParameterData`` node's content can be return using ``calc.res.<tab completion>``.
 Other nodes can be access using ``calc.out.<tab completion>``.
-We only set the calculation as "FINISHED" when is really finished.
-For example, non-converged geometry optimization run will be marked ad "FAILED".
+The calculation's state is set to "FINISHED" after it is completed without error.
+This does not mean that the underlying task has succeeded.
+For example, an unconverged geometry optimization due to the maximum iteration being reached is still an "FINISHED" calculation, as CASTEP has completed what the user has requested.
+On the other hand, if the caluclation is terminated due to the time limit (cleanly exited or not), it will be set to the "FAILED" state.